khulnasoft-lab/design.khulnasoft.com/contents/content/terminology.md

 #### Activity

 Activity refers to any action taken by a user that results in the creation of a system note.
-Commenting, resolving/opening an issue, resolving/opening a merge request, and creating/deleting a branch are all considered to be an activity.
+Commenting, resolving/opening an issue, resolving/opening a merge request, and creating/deleting a branch are all types of activities.

 ## Verbs and adjectives